 The fractional Co2 laser has the effect of significantly improving:

 - improves overall skin texture and appearance

 Microneedling is an office procedure designed to stimulate the production of new collagen.
 During microneedling, tiny needles create hundreds of micro-holes in the skin.
 This stimulates the skin to heal itself, and new collagen is produced.
-Dr. Harirchian performs microneedling with PRP (platelet-rich plasma), coined the “vampire lift” in the media.
-PRP contains a high concentration of the body’s own growth factors to stimulate a healing response.
 The results seen with micro-needling are less dramatic than the results seen with fractional Co2 laser resurfacing.
 Microneedling is best for patients who may not be candidates for fractional co2 laser or want quicker down-time and recovery.

 Are your ready to rejuvenate your skin?
 Contact our office in Houston today to schedule an appointment with Dr. Harirchian.